M64GitHub/movy/README.md

 ## The Idea Behind movy

+**movy** is a graphics, effects, and animation engine for the terminal.
+It turns text mode into a vibrant graphical playground — combining pixel-level rendering with event-driven interaction.

-**movy** began as a hacker’s dream: to build a full rendering engine for the terminal — layered drawing, alpha blending, z-index ordering, and a programmable pipeline that brings motion and color to the terminal.
+movy began as a hacker’s dream: to build a full rendering engine for the terminal — with layered drawing, alpha blending, z-index ordering, and a programmable pipeline that brings motion and color to text mode.

 Designed for visual expressiveness and high frame rates, it draws with ANSI half-blocks to double vertical resolution, supports sprite rendering with transparency, and enables per-frame composition with rich visual effects.

-Visual elements render into pixel matrices that can be transformed through reusable effect chains, applied in sequence to build up layered visuals and transitions.
-Final output is composed through a rendering pipeline that merges all surfaces into a single frame.
+Visual elements render into pixel matrices that can be transformed through reusable effect chains, applied in sequence to build layered visuals and transitions.
+The final output is composed through a rendering pipeline that merges all surfaces into a single frame.

 Animations are driven by reusable components that modulate indices and values over time.
-Frames can be cycled through index-based animation, while motion and transitions are controlled using waveform generators or easing curves.
-This makes it easy to animate frame sets, coordinates, palettes, or entire visual sequences in a smooth and expressive way.
+Frame-based animations, waveforms, or easing curves can be used to animate sprites, coordinates, palettes, or entire scenes with smooth, expressive motion.

 The result is a modular visual engine that invites experimentation — composable, expressive, and built to empower you to create, style, and interact with ease.

 ![mouse_demo](https://github.com/user-attachments/assets/d9852663-fe6d-4119-8c15-90501a3622c1)
 (alien mouse move demo)